-A Boundary/Title Survey is typically done for a lending institution to ensure that the property has no encroachment issues.
-Property corners are not set or marked in the field during a boundary/title survey unless requested.
+A boundary survey is typically done for a lending institution to ensure that the property has no encroachment issues.
+Property corners are not set or marked in the field during a boundary survey unless requested.
 The end result is a drawing showing the boundary of the parcel as it is recorded in a deed and any improvements such as houses, driveways, decks, sheds, etc… that may be on the property.

-What is shown on the drawing for a site plan / topographic survey is very dependent on the project that you have in mind.
-Most often visible improvements (houses, driveways, utilities, ect.) are shown.
-What makes this different from a boundary/title survey is that items such as contours, spot elevations and trees are shown.
+What is shown on the drawing for a topographic survey is very dependent on the project that you have in mind.
+Most often visible improvements (houses, driveways, utilities, etc.) are shown.
+What makes this different from a boundary survey is that items such as contours, spot elevations, and trees are shown.

-When dealing with flood insurance FEMA has a elevation certificate form.
+When dealing with flood insurance, you may want to fill out a FEMA elevation certificate form.
 The form reports the elevation information about the property relative to a base flood elevation and requires a surveyor’s seal and signature to complete the form.

-Typical Circumstances: Buying/selling a home, building, landscaping, ect.
-If ownership is in question and you want to be certain of your property line this is a good place to start.
+Typical Circumstances: Buying/selling a home, building, landscaping, etc. If ownership is in question and you want to be certain of your property line, this is a good place to start.

-Mark corners, property lines, setbacks, stakeout buildings, wells, piles and just about anything else you might be building, need for building, or just planning on.
-The end result is often stakes in the field to be used by a contractor or home owner to build whatever they may have in mind and be certain that it meets any setback requirements and stays safely on the property.
+Construction layout involves marking corners, property lines, setbacks, and just about anything else you might be building, need for building, or just planning on.
+The end result is often staking in the field to be used by a contractor or homeowner to build whatever they may have in mind and be certain that it meets any setback requirements and stays safely on the property.